prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--grpc-gateway-port` | Enable gRPC gateway for JSON requests.
 Default: 3500
 | `--min-sync-peers` | The required number of valid peers to connect with before syncing."
 | `--contract-deployment-block` | Define the ETH1 block in which the deposit contract was deployed.
 Default: 1960177
+| `--p2p-max-peers` | The max number of p2p peers to maintain.
+Default: 30
 | `--slasher-tls-cert` | Certificate for secure slasher gRPC connection.
 Pass this in order to use slasher gRPC securely.
 | `--slasher-provider` | Define a slasher provider string endpoint.
 Can either be an gRPC server endpoint.
 Default: 127.0.0.1:5000
 ### Interop flags